 1. Educate your staff and team members.

-It is important to always remember as a leader to reinforce the importance of understanding that working in and around carbon dioxide could result in injury.
+It is important to always remember as an industry leader to reinforce the importance that working in and around carbon dioxide could result in serious injury or fatality.

-Being able to address worker safety issues and discuss which areas could hold potential CO2 leak points, would not only reduce the rate of incidents but improve overall employee awareness.
+Being able to address worker safety issues and discuss which areas could hold potential Carbon Dioxide leak points, would not only reduce the rate of incidents but improve overall employee awareness.

 Education and training are the most important aspect of employee safety.

-Having monitors and alarms are critical but training employees about the devices, overall operation and alarm procedures is critical.
+Having monitors and alarms are critical but training employees about the devices, and alarm procedures is also vital.
+Carbon dioxide gas is heavier than air, and paying attention to the level of co2 in your work space, could save lives.

 2. Invest in proper CO2 Safety devices.